Cipher Department of the High Command of the Wehrmacht: Lorenz SZ-40

 The original Lorenz SZ-40 began development in 1937 by the Army Ordnance Development and Testing Group Signal Branch, in conjunction with C. Lorenz AG.
 Originally no help from OKW/Chi was requested, but in late 1937, Dr. Hüttenhain, Senior Inspector Menzer of OKW/Chi and Dr. Werner Liebknecht, a cryptologic tester from C. Lorenz AG, tested the first SZ-40 and found it could be broken with 1000 letters of text without cribs.
 Only 100 of these were produced.
 Model SZ-42 was produced and found to be insecure.
 Versions A, B and C were designed in conjunction with Dr Hüttenhain and his assistant Dr Karl Stein.
 It is unknown if versions B and C were tested, however, it was found that version A was also tested and found to be insecure.

 Offensive cryptology

 Given some encrypted messages ("ciphertext"), the goal of the offensive cryptologist in this context, is for the cryptanalyst to gain as much information as possible about the original, unencrypted data ("plaintext") through whatever means possible.
+In 1978, Erich Hüttenhain commented:

 Insufficient cooperation in the development of one's own procedures, faulty production and distribution of key documents, incomplete keying procedures, overlooked possibilities for compromises during the introduction of keying procedures, and many other causes can provide the unauthorized decryptor with opportunities.